freshfrogs/freshfrogs.github.io/wiki/index.md

     - There are FIVE Special Frog variantions within the collection!
 They are the very rare!

 - **Natural Frog Types**
     - There are EIGHT Frog types that *can* hold an extremely rare "natural" trait.
-These are the most rare!</p>
+These are the most rare!
-    - 0.25% chance to recieve a Frog that can hold a "special" natural trait, and a 0.05% chance to recieve said trait!</p>
+    - 0.25% chance to recieve a Frog that can hold a "special" natural trait, and a 0.05% chance to recieve said trait!